fiberplane/create-honc-app/docs/src/content/docs/stack/databases.md

 [Hono exposes bindings](https://hono.dev/docs/getting-started/cloudflare-workers#bindings) via the [`env` property on the request `Context` object](https://hono.dev/docs/api/context#env).
 To keep `Context` typing in sync with your bindings, you can pass the `Bindings` types as a generic to Hono app instances or middleware.

 In the interest of clarity, HONC templates do so manually, but this can be fragile.
 A more type-safe approach is to run `wrangler types`, which generates a global `Env` type based on your `wrangler.toml`.
-If you choose this approach though, remember to re-run the command each time you update the configuration though!
+If you choose this approach, remember to re-run the command each time you update the configuration!

 > Cloudflare’s `Env` type shouldn’t be confused with Hono’s `Env`, which is the first generic argument that Hono instances and middleware accept.
 >